DineshReddyKommera/URLShortener/README.md

 # URLShortener

-A url shortener web application which shortens the url with given name.
+A url shortener which shortens the url with given name.

 ## Setup and Installation